banister/free/README.md

 * Beta software, beware.
 * Supports MRI and YARV only.
 * Not complete protection from freeing silly things, e.g core classes.
 Be sensible :)
-* Can be dangerous - `free` will force garbage collection on an object even if references to it still exist.
-Trying to access an already freed object may result in unexpected behaviour or segfaults.
+* Can be dangerous - `free` will force garbage collection on an object
+* even if references to it still exist.
+Trying to access an already
+* freed object may result in unexpected behaviour or segfaults.

+### Caveats

+Benchmarks have shown that `free` can significantly improve performance, but only when the objects you free are very large (approximately > 50K in size).

+It is not recommended you free small or medium-sized objects as you will actually negatively impact performance - as the `free` process itself incurs some overhead.

+In general you should benchmark your application with and without `free` before you decide to use it.

 Contact
 -------